SFTP Basics: How Secure File Transfer Protocol Works

 If the client’s MD5 hash matches the server’s, it proves that the client has the private key.
 SSH authentication is complete.

-Go beyond the basics of SFTP
+Go Beyond the Basics of SFTP

-If you want to learn more about SFTP, check out our comprehensive guide about SFTP, including:
+If you want to learn more about SFTP, check out our comprehensive guide about SFTP, including

-• How SSH keys work
+• How SFTP uses SSH and its keys

 • How SFTP fits into the TCP/IP model